cdig/cd-module/README.md

 Common stuff to be used in all modules.
 Anything that is specific to a particular project or client is not to be included here.
 So.. we're punting on that stuff.

+Now, there's a lot of common styles.
+So, in a sense, this is like an anti-reset.
+It's an opinionated set of default styles and behaviours that should help standardize our modules.
+It's not a framework, per se.
+You don't use this to design your own modules.
+This should force your modules to look and act a certain way.

 ### Dependencies
 Requires cdReset, I think?